top of page

 4. Headaches / Migraines

 Each organ has a paired organ in Chinese Medicine.
 The Liver’s pair is the Gallbladder.
-The Gallbladder channel passes through the side head, which is why, when you have Liver Qi Stagnation, you may sometimes experience pre-menstrual headaches, especially either as a tight band around the head, behind the eyes or one-sided throbbing migraines on the side of the head.
+The Gallbladder channel passes through the side of the head.
+This is why when you have Liver Qi Stagnation, you may sometimes experience pre-menstrual headaches, especially either as a tight band around the head, behind the eyes or one-sided throbbing migraines on the side of the head.

 5. Pain and Cycle Irregularities